 (Themes may change without notice)

-The Buckhorn branch of Trent Lakes Public Library is pleased to offer a new program for “tweens” this summer.
+The Buckhorn branch of Trent Lakes Public Library is pleased to offer a new program for “tweens” during the summer.
 This program is for people between the ages of 7-13 and will include hands-on activities.
 It will run every other Friday at 1:00 during July and August.
 Everyone is welcome to attend and there is no cost for the program.

 Cavendish Youth Group